lipido/fronty.js/README.md

 ### Components
-Components take a renderer function and puts its resulting HTML in the actual and visible document by making *as less changes as possible* changes in the document tree in order to increase performance.
+Components take a renderer function and puts its resulting HTML in the actual and visible document by making *as less changes as possible* in the document tree in order to increase performance and preserve interactive element's status (such as form input elements).
 A component is rendered in place of a given HTML element identified by its `id`, so everything inside that node is responsibility of the component.
 Components can be re-rendered at any time so, if the renderer function returns a different content, the component will make the necessary changes in the current HTML.

 The most typical `Component` is `ModelComponent`, which receive a `Model`, and a renderer function able to take a model and generate HTML (e.g: a compiled